mattermost/mattermost-developer-documentation/site/content/blog/2021-04-19-nodes-automation-image.md

 #### Why is this important?

 As we stated initially, all this work helped our team to get rid of a significant amount of toil work.
 By automating and improving these processes saved a lot of valuable time for the SRE team, before putting them in place there were cases that 2 or 3 people needed to participate and closely monitor these tasks.

-Especially for kops clusters which rotate their nodes  is a time-consuming task (2 to 8 hours depending on the cluster size, and the environment) investing on tooling over toil was a great choice.
-This choice gave to our team the ability to roll out more often AMI changes, something that has as a result a more secure and better performing underlying infrastructure.
+Especially in the case of kops clusters, which rotate their nodes, this is a time-consuming task (2 to 8 hours depending on the cluster size and the environment) so investing on tooling over toil was a great choice.

+This choice gave to our team the ability to roll out more regular AMI changes, which has resulted in a more secure and better performing underlying infrastructure.
 This way we can focus on what really matters, which is to serve a reliable and more secure cloud offering for our customers.
 These tools are not only useful for our team but for the wider community, as they solve a problem that many Operations and SRE teams are facing.
 Offering back tooling to the Open Source community for managing their infrastructure and their workloads is a core principle in our team.

 #### Resources